 The eight veterans who tell excerpts of their personal stories are pictured below.
 Their black and white photos date back to World War II; I shot the color pictures when I visited them 70-plus years later.

-Click here for the link to the 33-minute program.
+Click here to listen to the 33-minute program.

 If you wish to listen to part of the radio show later, note the time code where your session ends.
 When you return to the post, move your cursor along the time code bar of the audio program and click to begin listening where you left off.